MapsPeople/docsite/README.md

 ### Edit the Site

+This guide will go through how to edit or add articles to <docs.mapsindoors.com>.
+The example that will be used throughout will be the creation of a guide on how to add a search function to your application, with an issue name of MIGEN-1234.

-1. Create a new feature branch using the CLI or a Git client:
+1. Create a new branch using the CLI or a Git client:
+    * These are called "Feature Branches".
+Generally, the naming convention for these would be `feature/migen-1234-search-functionality`, where `migen-1234` would be replaced with the given issue number (in JIRA or similar software) the branch is dealing with.
+Some may also opt to use the prefixes `hotfix/`, in certain cases where deployment is urgent, or `bugfix/`, if the content is simply a fix instead of a full feature, instead of `feature/`.
+How you do this should in the end be agreed in your team.

             ```bash
-        git checkout -b feature/teleportation-guide
+            git checkout -b feature/migen-1234-search-functionality
             ```

+2. Create a new `.md`- or `mdx`-file in the folder you want a new file in.
+The folder structure you see under `docs` is the same as is reflected in the <docs.mapsindoors.com> menu structure.
-2. Copy an existing `.md`- or `mdx`-file from e.g. `./docs/search/` to `./docs/directions/teleportation/`.
+    * Alternatively, copy an existing `.md`- or `mdx`-file from e.g. `./docs/03-Map/` to `./docs/04-Searching/`, if you are more comfortable with this.
+Just make sure to clear all the content, except the Front Matter (see following step).
 As long as it is inside `./docs/`, you can place your new file (or folder) anywhere!
-3. The [Front matter](https://jekyllrb.com/docs/step-by-step/03-front-matter/) at the top of the file has various things that can be included, but most files will look something like this:
+3. The Front Matter at the top of the file has various variables that can modify the behaviour of the article.
+It is not neccesary, but I would advise making use of the options it gives.
+An exhaustive list of the variables you can use can be found in the Docusaurus documentation here: <https://docusaurus.io/docs/2.3.1/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter>.
+Most files in this project will utilise at least the below variables in the Front Matter:

         ```yaml
         ---